p3palazzo/comparative-histories/paper.md

   of the Idealist philosophy of history and combined its deterministic narrative with a disciplinary bounding of architecture that followed modern assumptions about decision-making in design.
-Critical history, on the other hand, is a materialistic approach that does not acknowledge disciplinary boundaries.
+Critical history, on the other hand, is a materialistic approach that sees the discipline as one aspect within broader social forces.
 Whereas critical history may lay claim, nowadays, to being the only proper form of historiography, comparative histories were more closely linked to the methods and categorizations of the discipline of architecture.
 Some 21^st^-century